NoBrainerORM/nobrainer.io/docs/associations.md

   which is cached.
 This means that you will always get the same instance of criteria on a given instance, which will cache enumerated documents.

-The presence the cache has some significant implications, illustrated with the following example.
+`has_many` associations leverage the cache, illustrated with the following example.
 You can read more about the caching behavior in the [caching section](/docs/caching).

 {% highlight ruby %}